4cecoder/gdatatype/docs/linear/queues.md

 - is a collection of entities
     - that are maintained in a sequence

- can be modified by the addition of entities
+ # Modification or Addition of entities
  - at one end of the sequence the removal of entities from the other end of the sequence.

 ## By convention: